A source of inspiration for companies that choose to communicate sustainability.

 Jim Hofverberg is Head of Communications at the airline BRA, and has worked in PR and communications within the travel and aviation industry for almost 20 years.
 He has also been the person responsible for TUI’s sustainability in the Nordic countries, where he has initiated work on eco-labeling both airlines and hotels.
 Hofverberg has also been the head of communications for the charity Min Stora Dag, “My Big Day”.
 During the past couple of years at BRA, the communications work has been carried out while aviation has seen heavily opposition by journalists, media, politicians, influencers and the public.
 It has been educational and stimulating, but also frustrating.
 Hofverberg will share some of his day-to-day experiences from his work as Head of Communications at BRA.

-Verified facts as weaponsagainst the opposition.
+Verified facts as a weaponsagainst the opposition.
 The world record in low emissions that no one wants to hear of.
 The right tonality at the right time.
 A lone voice is not heard.

-TELL US is a meeting point for heads of communications-, marketing and sustainability– CEOs with the opportunity to exchange knowledge and experience within sustainability communications and responsible business management.
+TELL US is a meeting point for heads of communications-, marketing– and sustainability– CEOs with the opportunity to exchange knowledge and experience within sustainability communications and responsible business management.
 It has the ambition to strengthen brands, increase business value and contribute to a future sustainable society.
 Seminar participants – with different backgrounds and studies – are also welcome take part of the latest research.
-The initiative takers behind TELL US are the people at the communications bureau Brand Reality, with support from Sveriges Annonsörer.
+The initiative takers behind TELL US are the people at the communications’ bureau Brand Reality, with support from Sveriges Annonsörer.